Botox: just the latest Hollywood fad? Not if you have chronic migraine headaches.

 If you’re tired of dealing with the debilitating symptoms of chronic migraine, we can help!
 Schedule an appointment with Eye Physicians of Long Beach in Long Beach, CA.

-Our specialized, trained physicians at Eye Physicians of Long Beach, Drs.
-Pham, Moarefi, and Ghafouri, will evaluate you and come up with a personalized treatment plan and start you on the road to recovery!
+Our specialized, trained physician at Eye Physicians of Long Beach, Dr. Ghafouri will evaluate you and come up with a personalized treatment plan and start you on the road to recovery!
 Let us help you get your life back using the power of Botox treatments for chronic migraine!